-We recently had the pleasure of sponsoring the Blue Hornets journey to the regional finals by providing them with waterproof training jackets- something which came in very handy on the day as it was one of the wettest, windiest and coldest end of April days on record!U10 Girls
+We recently had the pleasure of sponsoring the Blue Hornets journey to the regional finals.
+We provided them with waterproof training jackets - something which came in very handy on the day as it was one of the wettest, windiest and coldest end of April days on record!U10 Girls

 First up were Sevenoaks who were quite a physical team and we managed three injuries in the first 10 minutes.
 Unfortunately one of the injuries resulted from a high ball in the D that hit one of our players in the face.
-The umpire 'didn't see' the incident and Sevenoaks scored.
+The umpire wasn't aware of the incident and Sevenoaks scored as a result.
 Cue uproar from the coaching team and a complaint lodged with the organisers but to no avail.
 A draw would have been a good reflection of the game.
 A quick sock change for the next match against Sudbury and once again we were unlucky to lose by one goal.

 U10 Boys – 5th overall

 Blue Hornets U10 Boys came a credible 3rd in their half of the group with 6 points from four games.
 A win against Blue Harts would have been enough to see thems finish 2nd in group, however they pressed forward a little too much in the opening two games and got caught on the counter attack.
 Luke in goal made several fine saves and kept a high level of concentration throughout the tournament.
 Rufus made lots of excellent runs into the D and was rewarded by a goal in the early game vs Harleston Magpies (final score 1-3 to the Magpies).
 Cameron scored an excellent long range tomahawk from the top of the D vs Blue Harts but the final score was a 1-2.
 Lesson learned from the opening games, Henry and Hugo defended stoutly and helped the team keep a clean sheet for the remaining two group games.